In Surah Al-Mutaffifin (Surah 83 – The Defrauding) a spring of refreshing drink in Paradise is anticipated for those

 God is spirit, and his worshipers must worship in the Spirit and in truth...

-By ‘truth’ he meant being truthful and authentic about ourselves, not trying to hide or excuse our wrong.
+By ‘truth’ he meant being truthful and authentic about ourselves, not trying to hide or excuse our wrongs.
 The wonderful news is that Allah ‘seeks’ and will not turn away worshipers who come with honesty like this.

 But it was too difficult for her to admit her sin.
 A common way to hide our shame is to change the subject from our sin to that of a religious dispute.
 Today the world is full of religious disputes.
 In that time there was a religious dispute between the Samaritans and the Jews regarding the proper place of worship.
 The Jews stated that worship should be done in Jerusalem and Samaritans held that it should be on a mountain called Mount Gerizim.
 By turning to this religious dispute she was hoping to divert the conversation away from her sin.
 She could now hide her sin behind religion.

 How easily and naturally we do the same thing – especially if we are religious.
 Then we can judge how others are wrong or how we are correct – while ignoring our need to confess our sin.